ElektronikaDonBosco/Jetbot-follower/README.md

 ## Install dependecies and download packages

 Turn on the Jetbot and it will show its IP in the display.
 Write that IP followed by ":8888" in a web browser.
-That way you will be able to see the folder of the Jetbot.
+That way you will be able to see the folders of the Jetbot.

 Download the files of this repository to a folder of the Jetbot.
 Coco file was copied from [ssd_mobilenet_v2_coco.engine](https://drive.google.com/file/d/1RnNBHPDphIOWwHCSfeMCWQ7XN3w3tKFD/view)